 What's in the bag?

-Our organic plant fertilizer powder is a potent mixture of macronutrients, micronutrients, and biostimulants that have been balanced to promote growth in any plant that wasn't originally found in a desert.
+Our plant fertilizer powder is a potent mixture of macronutrients and micronutrients that have been balanced to promote growth in any plant that wasn't originally found in a desert.

 Nitrogen helps plants grow bigger.